Artificial-Pancreas/iAPSdocs/docs/EN/Getting-Started/iphone.md

 * Consider buying a battery pack, keep it charged and add it to your travel bag

 !!! tip "Low Power Mode"
-    With newer iOS (15 and 16), some people have reported iAPS continues working in the background (phone locked) even in [Low Power Mode](https://support.apple.com/en-us/HT205234).
+    Some people have reported iAPS continues working in the background (phone locked) even in [Low Power Mode](https://support.apple.com/en-us/HT205234).
 Others, have reported they still get red loops.
 You can experiment to determine if your phone/iOS/app is able to maintain green loops in low power mode.
 Otherwise, best practice is to avoid Low Power Mode.

 ### Apple Watch